-- Energy shall maintain and operate a baseline (drywell monitoring) and supplemental (modified static liquid level monitoring/waste material balance) leak detection, monitoring and mitigation (LDMM) system as documented in Section 4.0 of the C-103/C-109 TWRWP, RPP-21895, Rev. With respect to this system, Energy shall maintain and conduct retrieval operations pursuant to procedures consistent with Sections 4.2.1 and 4.6 of the process control plan for retrieval of tanks 241-C-103 and 241-C-109, RPP 21895, Rev. 2 - 8) Energy may request changes to schedules specified in these tank 241-C-103/241-C-109 Phase II conditions.
+- 7. Energy shall maintain and operate a baseline (drywell monitoring) and supplemental (modified static liquid level monitoring/waste material balance) leak detection, monitoring and mitigation (LDMM) system as documented in Section 4.0 of the C-102 Series TWRWP, RPP-22393, Rev. 3 as approved by Ecology.
+With respect to this system, Energy shall maintain and conduct retrieval operations pursuant to procedures consistent with Sections 4.2.1 and 4.6 of the C-102 Series TWRWP, including but not limited to high-resolution resistivity (HRR) LDMM deployment documented in Section 4.2.1.3. - 8.
+Energy may request changes to schedules specified in these C-102 Series Phase II conditions.
 Such requests shall be in writing, including justification for the requested modifications, and submitted to the EPA contacts listed in Phase I Condition 6.
-Prior to written approval of the requested change, Energy shall comply with the existing conditions of this approval. - 9) Energy shall submit to the EPA contacts listed in Phase I approval Condition 6 the final report of high-resolution resistivity (HRR) leak detection test conducted pursuant to the Ecology-approved test plan RPP-17191, Rev. 1, concurrent with submission of this report to Ecology.
+Prior to written approval of the requested change, Energy shall comply with the existing conditions of this approval. - 9.
+Energy shall submit to the EPA contacts listed in Phase I approval Condition 6 the final report of any high-resolution resistivity (HRR) leak detection test(s) which may be conducted at any or all C-102 Series tanks pursuant to the C-I02 TWRWP RPP-22393, Rev. 3, Section 4.2.1 as approved by Ecology and any Ecology-approved test plans as may be applicable.
+This submission shall be concurrent with submission of the report, if any, to Ecology.